thomasbarrepitous/map_sharing/README.md

 2. Create an account or log in if you already have one.

 3. Explore the features to save and manage geographic points and collections.

-4. Share your collections with other users.

-## API Documentation

-The API documentation is available at [http://localhost:8000/api/docs/](http://localhost:8000/api/swagger/).
-Explore the endpoints and test the API functionality.

 ## License